-In 2019, the Council received an offer from a third party, and subsequently signed a purchase agreement, to sell the Toledo office building for approximately \$450,000.
-As of the date of the financial statements, the sale has not yet closed.
+In 2019, the Council received an offer from a third party, and subsequently signed a purchase agreement, to sell the Toledo office building.
+This purchase agreement was executed in fiscal year 2020 for a sale price of approximately \$420,000, which resulted in a gain of approximately \$275,000 and is recorded within the statement of activities.